mmehner/xbib/README.md

 a shell script that extracts cited Bib(La)TeX entries from a global .bib-file

 ## Ain't no biber running like sed
-Appearently biber get's pretty slow fetching entries from large .bib-files, but keeping separate smaller bibliographies for each project is rather tedious.
+Apparently biber gets pretty slow fetching entries from large .bib-files,but keeping separate smaller bibliographies for each project is rather tedious.
 So this is a quick and dirty fix that will create a local bibliography by extracting only cited entries.

 ## Dependencies